pandasoli/c-msdos/README.md

 <br>
 <br>

-The code template used here is described at [msdos-compilation][msdos-compilation].
+The code template used here is mostly described at [msdos-compilation][msdos-compilation].
 Here are the links to [TC][tc] and [TASM][tasm].

 <div align=right>